 I’ve put together a 55-page guide to developing a stronger sense of discipline and healthy habits.
 Check it out by putting your email below.

 There are two approaches to improving yourself:

 1) The self-improvement junkie.
-Self-improvement junkies feel like they need to jump on every new seminar, read all the latest books, listen to all the podcasts, lift all the weight, hire all the life coaches, open all their chakras, and talk about all their childhood traumas — both real and imagined — incessantly.
-For the self-improvement junkie, the purpose of self-improvement is not the improvement itself, rather it’s motivated by a subtle form of FOMO (fear of missing out).
-The junkie has this constant gnawing feeling that there’s still some magic tip or technique or piece of information out there that will create their next big breakthrough (again, both real or imagined).
+Self-improvement junkies feel like they need to jump on every new seminar, read all the latest books, listen to all the podcasts, lift all the weights, hire all the life coaches, open all their chakras, and talk about all their childhood traumas — both real and imagined — incessantly.
+For the self-improvement junkie, the purpose of self-improvement is not the improvement itself.
+Rather it’s motivated by a subtle form of FOMO (fear of missing out).
+The junkie has this constant gnawing feeling that there’s still some magic tip, technique, or silver bullet of information out there that will create their next big breakthrough (again, both real or imagined).

 Self-improvement for the junkies becomes a kind of glorified hobby.
 It’s what they spend all of their money on.
 It’s what they do with their vacations.
 It’s where they meet their friends and network.

 For most people, this isn’t necessarily that bad of a thing.
 You could certainly spend your time and money on worse things (oh, hello meth and cocaine, didn’t see you there).

 2) The self-improvement tourists.
 Other people only come to self-help when shit has really hit the fan.
 They just got slapped in the face with a divorce or someone close to them just died and now they’re depressed or they just remembered they had $135,000 in credit card debt that they somehow forgot to pay off for the last 11 years.